bpg0x03/GoatYak/README.md

 YikYak esque web app using socket.io, node.js, mongodb, and angular

 ## Project Structure

+##Angular
+### Post Class
+Defines fields and whatnot for posts
+### Post Service
+Contains the observable to the actual socket io integration as well as the methods for new posts comments votes etc SelectedPost field will be passed into post context
+### Post-List-Component
+Listing out all the posts and their upvote counts etc contains new post button and functionality
+### Post-Context-Component
+Showing the posts comments and changing view to just the one post contains new comment button and functionality

 ### app.js
 Brings everything together, contains DB connection and express base routing configs